wp-plugins/schedulicity-online-appointment-booking/readme.txt

 Fixed so widgets would display inline with text instead of at top of page.

 == Upgrade Notice ==

+= 2.1.2 =

+* Fix: Fixed issue where some users routed to main site page on mobile schedule now buttons.

 = 2.1.1 =